Friday, May 3, 2013

 Trivia: This was the last film Roy Kinnear completed before his death

-Heston is good as Sir Thomas More, conveying both the man’s intelligence and his strength of character, and he’s surrounded himself with a fine supporting cast, including Redgrave, Johnson, Whitrow, Sir John Gielgud (appearing briefly as Cardinal Wolsey), and Jonathan Hackett (as Richard Rich, a man so eager for a position of power that he’s willing to do anything to obtain it).
-But the most interesting character in 1988’s A Man for All Seasons is one that doesn’t appear in the 1966 film: that of the Common Man.
-Played exceptionally well by Roy Kinnear, the Common Man serves as the movie’s narrator, while also appearing in a number of minor roles, including Thomas More’s house servant, a boatman, a Jailer, and so on.
-Addressing the audience directly, the Common Man keeps us abreast of what’s going on, while also interjecting some much-needed humor.
-As strong as this film’s super-star cast is, Kinnear manages to steal nearly every scene he’s in.
+Yet the most interesting character in 1988’s A Man for All Seasons is one that doesn’t appear in the 1966 film: that of the Common Man.
+Played exceptionally well by Roy Kinnear, the Common Man serves as the movie’s narrator, while also appearing in a number of minor roles, including Thomas More’s house servant; a boatman; a Jailer; and several others.
+Breaking the fourth wall to address the audience directly, the Common Man keeps us abreast of what’s going on, while also injecting some much-needed humor.
+As strong as this film’s super-star cast is, Kinnear manages to steal nearly every scene.

 While I still consider director Fred Zinnemann’s A Man for All Seasons the definitive film version of Bolt’s Play, Heston and company do a good enough job with the material to make this an entertaining, thought-provoking watch.